A Square

 Plan your scene on paper first — sketch where each building goes, estimate the sizes, and work out how far apart they should be.
 Then translate that plan into code, one component at a time.

-| Standard | Connection |
+| Concept | Connection |

 |---|---|

-| Geometry — Mathematical Modelling | Designing a scene requires applying geometric methods to solve a real design problem: fitting buildings of different sizes within a bounded canvas, using spatial reasoning to plan positions, and using algebraic expressions to compute coordinates and gaps. |
+| Geometry — Mathematical Modelling | Designing a scene requires applying geometric methods to solve a real design problem: fitting buildings of different sizes within a bounded canvas, using spatial reasoning to plan positions, and using algebraic expressions (accumulator for x, shared groundY) to compute coordinates.
+This is exactly how technical drawing, architecture, and level design all work — compose from reusable components with carefully chosen anchor points. |